RDYG18/INN-Hotels-Predicting-Booking-Cancellations-Using-Machine-Learning/README.md

 **Data Preparation**

-Before training the logistic regression model, the dataset was preprocessed by applying **one-hot encoding** to categorical features and splitting the data into training 70% and test 30% sets.
-The target variable was **booking_status** (1 = Canceled, 0 = Not Canceled).
-The class distribution remained consistent across both sets 33% cancellations, ensuring a balanced and representative split for modeling.
+Before training the logistic regression model, the dataset was preprocessed by applying one-hot encoding to categorical features and then split into a **70% training** and **30% test** set.
+The target variable was booking_status, where **1 = Canceled** and **0 = Not Canceled**.

+The class distribution was consistent across both sets, with approximately **33% canceled bookings** and **67% non canceled bookings**.
+While not fully balanced, the dataset does not present a severe imbalance either.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/b086ad68-b04d-4e55-81e0-6e10a744640a" width="300"/>